ankit7540/H2-PolarizabilityMatrixElements/python-module/README.md

 Requirements
 ----------------
-Python 2.x or Python 3.x with Numpy and Scipy modules
+Python 2.7 or Python 3.x with Numpy and Scipy modules

 Usage
 ----------------
+Following commands are run under the Python interpreter environment.

-1. After cloning the respository and moving in the `python-module` directory, add the current folder to path allowing to import the module in the current folder (this is not needed with python3).
+1. After cloning the repository and moving in the `python-module` directory, add the current folder to path allowing to import the module in the current folder (this is required for Python 2.7).
     > import sys

     > sys.path.append("..")

 2. Import the `rovibME` which should be in your current folder.
+(Directly execute the following command when using Python3)
     > import rovibME
 3. If all requirements are met the following output should be produced.
     ```